saidvandeklundert/learn/_posts/2021-08-6-rust-ssh-cli-tool.md

 vi Cargo.toml
 </pre>

-Now we put in place the following file:
+We put the following in our `Cargo.toml`:

 ```toml
 [package]